 - High margin business with sustainable cash flows

-Over three decades, Brookfield has built a agricultural development business in Brazil that now encompasses over 540,000 acres of agrilands.
+Over three decades, Brookfield has built an agricultural development business that now encompasses 601,000 acres of agrilands, composed of grain crop areas, sugarcane and cattle grazing areas.
 We invest our own capital and that of our investment partners in this sector.

-Our approach is to acquire cattle ranches and, over time, convert this land to more productive uses, typically soya crops as a first step, then sugar cane.
-This conversion process has generated significant increases in the value of our holdings, and the business holds great promise, as the industry grows to satisfy rising global demand for food and fuel.
+Our approach is to invest in pastureland ranches and, over time, convert this land to more productive uses, typically for grains crop areas, mainly soybeans which is a commodity with high potentials of aggregated value.
+This conversion process has generated significant increases in the value of our properties over time, and the business holds great promise, as the industry grows to satisfy rising global demand for food and fuel.

 To view Brookfield Infrastructure Partner's corporate profile, please click on the Corporate Profile link located in the Related Links section on the right hand side of the page.